rust-lang/rust/ESOF-docs/report_3.md

 This view shows the program from a different prespective than the previous one.
 From the prespective of the programmer.
 It is used the [Component Diagram] to show the programmer the program's different components.

+**Component Diagrams** are used to model physical aspects of a system.

+Physical aspects are the elements like executables,libraries,files and documents which reside in a node.

+The purpose of the component diagram can be summarized as :

+*Visualize the components of the system

+*Contruct executables by using reverse engineering

+*Describe the organization and relationships of the components

 [Component Diagram]:http://www.tutorialspoint.com/uml/uml_component_diagram.htm

 ## Process View